-The 2018 annual general meeting granted the members of the supervisory board annual remuneration for the financial year 2017 and subsequent years based on the following fixed scale: in accordance with this resolution, the chairman of the supervisory board receives a remuneration of EUR 150,000, the 1st vice chairman EUR 90,000, the 2nd vice chairman EUR 80,000 and ordinary members of the supervisory board EUR 60,000 each.
-Chairmen of the risk, audit and IT committees receive additional remuneration of EUR 10,000 each, chairmen of the remuneration and nomination committees EUR 5,000.
-Total remuneration for supervisory board members for the financial year 2017 thus totalled EUR 860,219.
-In addition, attendance fees paid to the members of the supervisory board were set at EUR 1,000 per meeting of the supervisory board or one of its committees.
+The annual general meeting granted the members of the supervisory board for the financial year 2017 and the following years annual remuneration based on the following fixed scale: in accordance with this resolution, the chairperson of the supervisory board receives remuneration of EUR 150,000, the 1st vice chairperson EUR 90,000, the 2nd vice chairperson EUR 80,000 and ordinary members of the supervisory board EUR 60,000 each.
+The chairpersons of the risk, audit and IT committees receive additional remuneration of EUR 10,000 each, the chairpersons of the remuneration for supervisory board members for the financial year 2018 thus totalled EUR 840,000.
+In addition, attendance fees paid to the members of the supervisory board or one of its committees.